Media Monitoring: The Ultimate Guide

 It should come as no surprise then that a public relations or integrated marketing and communications agency would need to monitor media coverage of their clients.
 Monitoring their clients’ coverage allows these agencies to benchmark earned media, track the success of their campaigns, and stay on top of any negative publicity in need of a response.

-Growing comms and PR agencies also need to acquire new clients, and part of how they can demonstrate their value is by showing examples of positive coverage they’ve earned for their other clients.
-Monitoring and collecting these “clippings” can help bring some very persuasive proof to a proposal.
+Growing comms and PR agencies also need to acquire new clients, and part of how they how they can demonstrate the value of their services is by showing examples of positive coverage they’ve earned for their other clients.
+Monitoring and collecting these “clippings” can help bring some very persuasive proof to a pitch!

 Nothing like sounding smart to clients and prospects!